Chart Color Schemes

 Campbells Creek is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Campbells Creek, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic had 95.2% houses and 4.8% other dwellings.
-Home ownership in Campbells Creek stood at 39.9%, with mortgaged dwellings at 45.6% and rented ones at 14.4%.
-The median monthly mortgage repayment was $1,408, lower than Non-Metro Vic's average of $1,600.
-The median weekly rent in Campbells Creek was recorded at $320, the same as Non-Metro Vic's figure.
-Nationally, Campbells Creek's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Campbells Creek, as recorded in the latest Census, consisted of 97.7% houses and 2.3% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
+This compares to Non-Metro Vic., which had 95.2% houses and 4.8% other dwellings.
+Home ownership in Campbells Creek stood at 39.9%, with the remaining dwellings either mortgaged (45.6%) or rented (14.4%).
+The median monthly mortgage repayment in the area was $1,408, which is below Non-Metro Vic.'s average of $1,600.
+The median weekly rent figure for Campbells Creek was recorded at $320, matching Non-Metro Vic.'s figure.
+Nationally, Campbells Creek's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing